> > African Hunt Research

 "Research is the process of going up alleys to see if they are blind."
 Marston Bates

 Serious African hunt research is required now...no more tyre-kicking.
-So let's get started!
+Let's get started...

-• Don't start too early.
-There is little point in seriously researching African countries, areas or companies for a safari you hope to do in 5 years time.
+• You actually don't need to start serious hunt research until you are about 2 years away from when you plan to go.
+There is little point in checking out African countries, areas or companies for a safari you hope to do in 5 years time.
 By the time your hunt date rolls round the country may have been taken over by a mad dictator, the area may have changed hands or the game been poached out and eaten by refugees.

-• The only proviso to the above advice is if you want to hunt a special, highly sought-after species like Mountain Nyala where you need to book about 3-4 years in advance.
-Also if you want to hunt an animal which has a limited annual quota, ie a trophy elephant in Botswana, early booking is advised.
+• The only proviso to the above advice is if you want to hunt a highly sought-after animal like the mountain nyala where there is a very limited annual quota.
+For this hunt you will need to book about 3-4 years in advance.

-• Try to start seriously researching your hunt about 18 months to 2 years with a view to booking and paying the deposit about a year in advance.
+• So if you are not after a mountain nyala this time, start your hunt research within 18 months to 2 years of departure, with a view to booking and paying the deposit about a year in advance.

 These are excellent sources of knowledge, information and advertisements.
 These are magazines specialising in African hunting.
 Other magazines specialising in non-African hunting or sporting firearms may occasionally feature African hunting articles and adverts.